AkstonCap/q-wallet/README.md

-# Distordia Q-Wallet
+# Distordia Q-Wallet Mobile

-A secure cryptocurrency wallet browser extension for the Nexus blockchain, similar to MetaMask but specifically designed for Nexus.io.
+A secure cryptocurrency mobile wallet for the Nexus blockchain.
+Built with React Native and Expo for iOS and Android.

 ![Nexus Wallet](icons/icon128.png)